 Late summer is the time to think about laying a new lawn, refreshing an existing one, or doing spot repairs.
-But could you go without in your garden design?
-Don't miss these turf-alternatives.
+But could you go without in your garden, or in part of your garden?
+Perhaps forgo the lawn for gravel, for decking, for paving or even fake grass?
+Doing so will create pace in and help zone your garden, and will also cut down on garden maintenance.
+Like the sound of it?
+Don't miss these turf-free options if you want an alternative to laying – and caring for – a lawn.

 Why do without a lawn?